 Some of the authors could opt to charge their readers when they got popular, and they could share the ad revenues generated by the publisher.
 Wait, ad revenue?
 Did the publisher display ads during those times?

 Well, yes.
 To run a publishing business, advertising is something that cannot be neglected.
-Back then in 2008, there weren’t many technologies and native ads were considered as one of the easiest ones to get started with.
+Back then 2008, there weren’t many technologies, and native ads were considered one of the easiest ones to get started with.

 Mixing Native and Direct advertising

 Naver has an interesting history of leveraging both native and direct advertising at the same time.
-The publisher blends ads into the format of the organic content of a website.
+The publisher blends ads into the website’s organic content format.
 The publisher partnered with several retailers to run direct deals.
-One of the native advertising campaigns was related to a mobile game “Cookie Run”.
+One of the native advertising campaigns was related to a mobile game, “Cookie Run.”

-What it did differently is giving the advertisers preference to select their favorite cartoonists who would further create stories for their brands.
-And these stories were actually the ad creatives for advertisers.
+What it did differently was given an option for the advertisers’ preference to select their favorite cartoonists who would further create stories for their brands.
+And these stories were actually ad creatives for advertisers.
 The success rate of advertising was measured in terms of the popularity of the cartoonist creatives as well as the reach and viewability.
-However, the positioning of ads on the website used to move down as the new ones were posted.
+However, the positioning of ads on the website used to move down as new ones were posted.

 Native ads on Webtoons.com

-Because native ads don’t feel the same as typical display ads, the publisher found out that the people are more likely to view them or engage with the ads.
-Though there are no references to know the native advertising partners of the publisher or how long the Webtoons’ team continued it, we believe that the strategy worked but not to that extent as the publisher expected.
+Because native ads don’t feel the same as typical display ads, the publisher found that people are likelier to view them or engage with them.
+Though there are no references to know the native advertising partners of the publisher or how long the Webtoons’ team continued it, we believe that the strategy worked but not to the extent the publisher expected.

-Besides, the publisher had to share a percentage of ad revenue with the artists who were involved in creating webtoons for the advertisers.
+Besides, the publisher had to share a percentage of ad revenue with the artists who created webtoons for the advertisers.
 And with low revenue generated out of native ads, the publisher was getting negligible profit on its hand.
-When the parent company analyzed the performance of native advertising wasn’t as effective as expected, it shifted to leverage Paid per Campaign advertising.
+When the parent company analyzed that the performance of native advertising wasn’t as effective as expected, it shifted to leverage Paid per Campaign advertising.

 Paid Per Campaign Advertising

 Since Naver was one of the biggest search engines in Korea, the company started a PPC campaign for Webtoons.
-Being Google for Korean people, Naver received millions of queries every day and was well aware of what online consumers are looking for.
-So, taking advantage of the privilege, the publisher ran Paid Per Campaign on some popular comic websites as well as did search advertising for Webtoons.
+Being Google for Korean people, Naver received millions of queries daily and was well aware of what online consumers were looking for.
+So, taking advantage of the privilege, the publisher ran Paid Per Campaign on some popular comic websites and did search advertising for Webtoons.

 Brand Webtoons and native advertising ran for a while on the website.
-However, it was the display ads that made the readers to actually interact with the ad and sent them to the advertiser’s website.
-The earlier models of advertising were just helping the advertisers to reach a broader audience.
+However, the display ads made the readers interact with the ad and send them to the advertiser’s website.
+The earlier advertising models were just helping the advertisers reach a broader audience.

 Display advertising was totally new to JunKoo Kim.
 But, the parent company was quite familiar with it.
 Under the guidance of Naver, JunKoo partnered with a few local ad agencies and displayed banner ads on webtoons.com.
-It’s not like the publisher has stopped advertising, but with the technology advancements, the strategy has changed which we have discussed later in the study.
+It’s not like the publisher has stopped advertising, but with the technological advancements, the strategy has changed, which we discussed later in the study.

-In the meantime, JunKoo Kim was learning much from the Japanese counterparts where publishers were manufacturing comic-related products including T-shirts, puzzles, cups, watches, and models.
+In the meantime, JunKoo Kim was learning much from their Japanese counterparts, where publishers manufactured comic-related products, including T-shirts, puzzles, cups, watches, and models.
 This kind of merchandising intellectual property has been successful in Hong Kong, Thailand, and other countries for years.
 Later, in the same year (2008), Naver established a division to experiment with the new strategy for the publication.

 Merchandising of Intellectual Property

-Like music artists who sell CDs and concert tickets, the publisher created a team of eCommerce content and asked the top artists to create cartoons on the goodies and started selling T-shirts, books, posters, etc. Once the artists were done with the work, the publisher created an online store to sell the merchandise.
+For music artists who sell CDs and concert tickets, the publisher created a team of eCommerce content and asked the top artists to create cartoons on the goodies and started selling T-shirts, books, posters, etc. Once the artists finished their work, the publisher created an online store to sell the merchandise.

 Profit Page Share Program

-Back then in 2013, Naver was planning to come up with something huge.
-To achieve this, the company decided to hire more artists for Webtoons as the number of artists wasn’t sufficient.
+Back then, in 2013, Naver was planning to develop something huge.
+The company hired more artists for Webtoons to achieve this, as the number of artists wasn’t sufficient.
 Besides, the artists demanded that they were struggling with subpar income.
 This led the publisher to launch a new program, Profit Page Share.
 So, what was it?

-Previously, Naver was hiring artists based on a set fee (e.g. given them an x% of ad revenues, eCommerce revenue, etc.).
+Previously, Naver hired artists based on a set fee (e.g., giving them an x% of ad revenues, eCommerce revenue, etc.).
 With the Profit Page Share program, the publisher helped the artists to earn $2,000 per artist more in income.
 Soon after the announcement, Naver’s Webtoons hired 108 artists (Src).
 It wasn’t the last tactic to hire talented artists for the Webtoons.
-There is one more – Challenge League which is still active for the comics enthusiasts.
+One more – Challenge League- still active for comics enthusiasts.

-JunKoo Kim announced a talent program “Challenge League*”, to discover the right talents across the world.
-It is an open-source platform that allows the registered artists to upload and share their own original comics on the website.
+JunKoo Kim announced a talent program, “Challenge League*,” to discover the right talents worldwide.
+It is an open-source platform that allows registered artists to upload and share their original comics on the website.

-*Challenge League has been renamed later and known as “Discover platform”.
+*Challenge League has been renamed later and known as the “Discover platform.”

-Every month, the Head of Content of Webtoon checks the submissions of all artists and selects the top four to five artists and converts them into paid artists.
-The amount paid to the artists varies based on their experience, the region where they are working, and the number of pages they are publishing.
+Every month, the Head of Content of Webtoon checks the submissions of all artists and selects the top four to five artists, and converts them into paid artists.
+The amount paid to the artists varies based on their experience, the region where they work, and the number of pages they publish.
 The Challenge League is a win-win situation that helps the publisher to find new talent.

-With the growing popularity of new gadgets and high-speed internet, people outside of Korea started taking interest in Webtoon.
-Foreigners began first to use it as a method to learn Korean, but later they started enjoying it.
+With the growing popularity of new gadgets and high-speed internet, people outside Korea started taking an interest in Webtoon.
+Foreigners first began to use it to learn Korean, but later they started enjoying it.

 And some of the mischievous people even started to translate the webtoons and circulate them illegally and gained large followers.
 When Naver came to know this, they launched Webtoons on a global level for people outside of Korea.